bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 === Limitations and Extensions <chap:adaptation_anchors:complete:limitations>

-While compositional adaptation effectively prevents catastrophic forgetting, some challenges remain:

-*Specification Quality*: The approach assumes the simulation specification captures important behaviors.
+While compositional adaptation effectively prevents catastrophic forgetting, some challenges remain.
+First, the approach assumes the simulation specification captures important behaviors.
 Poor simulation design cannot be overcome by composition alone.

-*Adaptation Speed*: Strong composition may slow adaptation in cases of large domain gaps.
-The priority weight provides a tuning parameter, but selecting it requires domain knowledge.

-*Computational Cost*: Maintaining multiple critics increases memory and computation, though this is manageable on modern hardware.
+Second, anchors can limit the ability for the policy to perform optimally in reality as it is limited by performing well in the simulation as well, learning a sort of common denominator behavior.
+Third, maintaining multiple critics increases memory and computation, though this is often manageable on modern hardware.

 == Summary <chap:adaptation_anchors:summary>